Copyright Claims Vs. Copyright Strikes: How They Differ?

 Coming to the key differences between copyright claims vs. strikes, let us take a closer look at the differences.
 Remember these tips, especially when you promote music video on YouTube.

-- Process: In the Copyright claim, a YouTube automated system generates the Content ID claim.
+1. Process: In the Copyright claim, a YouTube automated system generates the Content ID claim.
 On the other hand, the content creator must manually register a copyright strike.

-- Penalty: The severity of a copyright claim vs. strike also differs.
+2. Penalty: The severity of a copyright claim vs. strike also differs.
 A copyright strike can have lasting effects on a YouTuber’s reputation and ability to participate in the platform, and a copyright claim might result in the deletion of content or the copyright owner monetizing it.

-- Time: Often, a content ID claim will not result in a copyright strike, and the accused will be given time to respond to clarify and rectify the claim.
+3. Time: Often, a content ID claim will not result in a copyright strike, and the accused will be given time to respond to clarify and rectify the claim.
 However, a copyright strike can lead to financial loss, as the channel’s performance can be affected.
 YouTube can terminate the channel or take legal action against the content creator if there are 3 strikes against the channel.

 Conclusion

-These are the important differences between copyright claim and copyright strike because both terms are often misunderstood and considered the same by content creators.
+These are the crucial differences between copyright claim and copyright strike because both terms are often misunderstood and considered the same by content creators.
 As a content creator, always use original content or obtain legal permission to use copyrighted material to avoid any copyright strikes in the future.

 Audience growth can be a key priority as you scale your YouTube channel.
 VeeFly is a highly trusted and widely used YouTube promotion service provider that helps creators grow their YT channel by reaching the right audience.
 Whether you want more YouTube likes on your videos or want to increase your YouTube channel subscribers, we have your back at every step of your YT journey.